 Currently, Dr. Raimo serves as a member of the American Board of Internal Medicine's Internal Medicine Board Exam Committee.
 He serves as a Physician Councilor for the New York Special Interest Group of the Association of Program Directors in Internal Medicine and has presented at their regional and national conferences.
 Dr. Raimo has completed the Association of American Medical College's Teaching for Quality faculty development course and serves on numerous Quality Improvement and Patient Safety committees within his health system.
 Dr. Raimo is a fellow of the American College of Physicians and a member of the Society of Hospital Medicine.

 Dr. Raimo received his medical degree from New York Medical College.
 He completed his residency at Hofstra North Shore-LIJ School of Medicine (now Hofstra Northwell School of Medicine) where he also served as chief resident.

-As of July 2017, Dr. Raimo reported no external relationships.
+As of March 2020, Dr. Raimo reported the following external relationships:

 Amy Robertson, MD

 Dr. Robertson is an adult hospitalist at Munson Medical Center in Traverse City, Michigan.
 She is also serves as the Clinical Liaison for iNDIGO Health Partners, a multi-site physician-owned hospitalist company, where she works on quality improvement and administrative hospitalist projects.

 Previously, she was the medical director for the hospitalist program at Northern Hospital of Surry County, a community hospital in Mount Airy, North Carolina.
 Prior to becoming a hospitalist, she spent five years as a primary care internist providing both inpatient and outpatient care to patients in rural North Carolina.

 Dr. Robertson is a member of the American Board of Internal Medicine Internal Medicine Board Exam Committee.
 She is board certified in Internal Medicine.